bethanyryalls/bootcamp-challenge-1/README.md

 1. Navigate to the main page of the repository
 2. Click the green 'Code' button and copy the SSH or HTTPS key
-3. In terminal (Mac) or Git Bash (Windows) clone into the directory you want the repo in using the 'git clone' command followed
+3. In terminal (Mac) or Git Bash (Windows) clone into the directory you want the repo in using the 'git clone' command followed by pasting your SSH or HTTPS key
 4. Open the directory in your code editor
 5. Inspect the index.html file and css file to view all accessibility features and comments